Pr0f23ss0R/IcarusMods/README.md

 The main goal of this modpack is to make solo gameplay more fun.
 I don't have that much time to play the game atm, so please let met know if there are any bugs or if you have any suggestions.
-Due to the lack of time I didn't get to the point splitting my mods yet.

 The Mod is optimised to run with Jimk's 700 Jump mod (https://github.com/Jimk72/Icarus_Mods).